 This will also have other benefits for things like maintenance whereby the craft can automatically fly themselves to for maintenance and upgrades when required.

 Progress appears to be going smoothly with it completing its first successful test-fight earlier this year.
 This was accomplished completely autonomously and Airbus is planning many further tests for things like basic maneuvering in the future.

 7. Lilium Jet

-A German startup called Lilium Aviation are also getting in on the flying car project game.
+A German startup called Lilium Aviation is also getting in on the flying car project game.
 Their proposal is, like others, quite ambitious and is planned to be able to carry up to 5 passengers.

 They also plan to make it possible for their flying car to be summoned using an app on a smartphone.
 Like all other companies on the list, Lilium hopes that theirs will change public transportation forever.

-Lilium's solution will, like others, be an all-electric VTOL flying car but with a twist - it will be jet powered.
+Lilium's solution will, like others, be an all-electric VTOL flying car but with a twist - it will be jet-powered.
 There jet-powered flying car should have a top range of around 300 km and promises to make a trip between London and Paris in around an hour.

 They hope to have it up and running by as early as 2025.

 British company VRCO are currently developing their own flying car project.
 They have designed their NeoXCraft to be able to traverse on land, in the air, and on the water as well.

 According to the company's CEO, Daniel Hayes, the NeoXCraft should be ready, at least for road-testing only, by 2020.
 Its design is particularly innovative.